Welcome to Writing the Missing: the adDress

 Little Cog Staging Our Futures Commission – Writing/Righting the Missing

-In July 2020 I was awarded one of three Staging Our Futures commissions by the incredible disabled led theatre company Little Cog and funded by Arts Council England.
+In July 2020 I was awarded one of three Staging Our Futures commissions by disabled led theatre company Little Cog and funded by Arts Council England.

 Little Cog Staging Our Futures commissions are aimed at disabled theatre makers who are pushing boundaries, questioning the world we live in and delivering powerful performance work.
 We want to support vibrant and pioneering artists who make work that provokes, excites and engages audiences.

 I used the paid time and space to R&D (research and develop) a new piece of theatre, write an essay about ‘Who is it for?’, to create a disability toolkit, and make a short film.

 Disconsortia Commission – Project Fear & Evolution – a strand of Writing the Missing

 I was awarded a commission by Disconsortia for Project Fear and Evolution – a strand of Writing the Missing.
 To research and develop the beginnings of a workshop, or a ‘something’ which can provide a tool kit/space for others to safely and bravely fail.